YashJPrajapati/CodeMonk/README.md

 Make sure you refer to the django version you are using.
 A quick way to start a new django project is to run the following command:
 * Create One Folder Name it As CodeMonk as a BaseDirectory
-* Open the Folder in the Address bar(path) cmd --> code . it will open VS Code
+* Open the Folder in the Address bar(path) type cmd --> code . this will open VS Code
 * Open the new terminal Performe the following steps in the terminal:
-*
-  1. Virtual environment: Creating Virtual Environment in Python.
+* 1. Virtual environment: Creating Virtual Environment in Python.
      ```shell
      python -m venv myenv
      ```